Daniel Kitson: Comedy

-In 2009 Kitson performed two new shows: We Are Gathered Here & The Interminable Suicide of Gregory Church, the latter of which was toured in late 2010 and the first half of 2011.
+In 2009, Kitson performed two new shows: We Are Gathered Here & The Interminable Suicide of Gregory Church, the latter of which was toured in late 2010 and the first half of 2011.
 Prior to this in early 2010, Kitson also did a short UK tour of 66a Church Road – A Lament Made of Memories and Kept in Suitcases that he initially performed in Edinburgh in 2008 (and then took to Australia.)

-In January 2012, his show It’s Always Right Now, Until it’s Later played at the St. Ann's Warehouse in Brooklyn, NY.
+In January 2012, his show It’s Always Right Now, Until it’s Later played at the St. Ann's Warehouse in Brooklyn, New York.

 In March 2012, Kitson took a brand new stand-up show, Where Once Was Wonder, on a work-in-progress tour around the UK before touring it in Australia and returning for the Edinburgh Fringe in August.
 The new show comprises all new material and is made up of three stories about "the impossible".

-In 2013 he took his new stand-up show entitled After the Beginning.
+In 2013, he took his new stand-up show entitled After the Beginning.
 Before the End on a UK tour and also played a few European dates.

 Kitson debuted his new play Mouse: The Persistence of an Unlikely Thought at Liverpool Everyman in 2016.

-in 2017, Kitson performed his first stand-up comedy in over four years at The Roundhouse in July 2017 before taking it to The Royal Exchange, Manchester.
+in 2017, Kitson performed his first stand-up comedy in over four years at The Roundhouse in July 2017, before taking it to The Royal Exchange, Manchester.
 The show, Something Other Than Everything, was largely well-reviewed, though received criticism from a Guardian journalist who objected to an in-context use of the word 'paki'.

-In 2019, Daniel Kitson performed a run at the Battersea Arts Centre for a show entitled Keep.
+In 2019, Kitson performed a run at the Battersea Arts Centre for a show entitled Keep.
 The premise of this show was to read aloud a catalogued list of 20,000 objects in his home, but in true Kitson style an extra narrative and much humour is delivered along the way.

 In 2020, during a period where many UK venues were closed due to the COVID-19 pandemic, Kitson toured a new show Dot.
 Dot.
 Dot. to a series of theatres and comedy clubs, performing without a live audience, but streamed to online ticket-holders that were limited to the capacity of the venues.
 The show consisted of Kitson, sat at a table covered in Post-it Notes and Polaroid photos, holding them up one-by-one as he covered vignettes of personal experiences from the start of the pandemic up until the moment of performance.

-In April 2022, Kitson announced a return to the stage after 2 years.
+In April 2022, Kitson announced a return to the stage after two years.
 With his new show Outside, he toured outdoor venues in the UK in his first live performances since the start of the pandemic.